DaVikingCode/UnityDetectHeadset/README.md

 To use it, import the Plugins folder and inside your code call: `DetectHeadset.Detect();`.

 Note it will return **true** on *non supported platform*.

+For Android, you need to add a permission:
+`<uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS"/>`